appsfire/Appsfire-AIR-plugin/README.md

 // Use of the Ad SDK delegate.
 This will allow you to listen for specific events related to advertisement (listed below). appsfire.afsdk_setUseDelegate(true);

-// Tells the SDK to start gettings ads. appsfire.afadsdk_prepare();
+// Tells the SDK to start getting ads. appsfire.afadsdk_prepare();

 ```